iclr-anonymous-8089/iclr_rebuttal_Paper8089/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/iclr-anonymous-8089/iclr_rebuttal_Paper8089/main/figures/ANM [1]_HxpKQ* .png" alt="ANM [1]_HxpKQ* " width="60%">
   <br>
-  <em>Figure 3: For comparison, we include the camera trajectory and reconstructed scene by ANM method [1] in the challenging scene HxpKQ of MP3D dataset.
+  <em>Figure 3: For comparison, we include the camera trajectory and reconstructed scene by ANM method [1] in the same challenging scene HxpKQ of MP3D dataset.
 The starting camera pose is the same as in Figure 2.
 However, the agent gets stuck near the bed, failing to conduct effective exploration.
 The figure is sourced from ANM supplementary material. </em>
 </p>

 [1] Yan, Zike, Haoxiang Yang, and Hongbin Zha.
 "Active neural mapping."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2023.